tidaltheory/wordpress-flow/README.md

 ./bin/vip-init
 ```

+**Running into problems at this point; could be due to Vagrant/VirtualBox/Mavericks incompatibilities.**

-`Updating Shared VIP plugins` checks for WordPress.com username at https://vip-svn.wordpress.com:443 - init script continues after three tries; might be needed though.
+> * `Updating Shared VIP plugins`  Checks for WordPress.com username at https://vip-svn.wordpress.com:443 - init script continues after three tries; might be needed though.

-> Running into problems at this point; could be due to Vagrant/VirtualBox/Mavericks incompatibilities.
+> * `Configuring the hosts file`  Prompts for password and will not accept.
+Need to edit /etc/hosts manually `10.86.73.80 vip.dev`

 ## Install base theme/framework